the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `block.timestamp ` - convert a uint of the number of seconds in that length of time.
 So 1 minutes is 60, 1 hours is 3600 (60 seconds x 60 minutes), 1 days is 86400 (24 hours x 60 minutes x 60 seconds), find on [cheatsheet](https://docs.soliditylang.org/en/latest/cheatsheet.html)

-`bridges` - Crosschain Transactions and [Bridges](https://blog.makerdao.com/what-are-blockchain-bridges-and-why-are-they-important-for-defi/): and [Youtube](https://www.youtube.com/watch?v=DJyEJVaXMNo&t=4979s)
+`bridges` - a blockchain [bridge](https://blog.makerdao.com/what-are-blockchain-bridges-and-why-are-they-important-for-defi/): and [Youtube](https://www.youtube.com/watch?v=DJyEJVaXMNo&t=4979s) connects two blockchain ecosystems.
+Bridges facilitate communication between blockchains through the transfer of information and assets.

 `Compound` - a DeFi lending protocol that allows users to earn interest on their cryptocurrencies by depositing them into one of several pools